andreRaposo91/veeam_task/README.md

 ### How it works

 First, it checks if the input arguments are valid, if the source folder exists and if the replica folder needs to be created.
-Then it walks recursively through the source folder, checking if files are already in the replica folder and up to date or if they need to be copied.
+Then it walks through the source folder, checking if files are already in the replica folder and up to date or if they need to be copied.
 If there are files and directories that are on the replica folder but not on the source folder, they are deleted.
 All actions are logged on the log file.

 ### Usage